Change search

 Abstract [en]

 Deep Q-Learning is an important algorithm in the field of Reinforcement Learning for automated sequential decision making problems.
-It trains a neural network called the Deep Q Network (DQN) to find an optimal policy.
+It trains a neural network called the DQN to find an optimal policy.
 Training is highly unstable with high variance.
 A target network is used to mitigate these problems, but leads to longer training times and, high training data and very large memory requirements.
 In this paper, we present a two phase pre-trained online training procedure that eliminates the need for a target network.
 In the first - offline - phase, the DQN is trained using expert actions.
 Unlike previous literature that tries to maximize the probability of picking the expert actions, we train to minimize the usual squared Bellman loss.
 Then, in the second - online - phase, it continues to train while interacting with an environment (simulator).
 We show, empirically, that the target network is eliminated; training variance is reduced; training is more stable; when the duration of pre-training is carefully chosen the rate of convergence (to an optimal policy) during the online training phase is faster; the quality of the final policy found is at least as good as the ones found using traditional methods.

 Place, publisher, year, edition, pages